Nonlinear Causality in Time Series Networks: With Application to Motor Imagery vs Execution: Exploring Causal Connectivity using TAR Models

-EEG functions as a network of interconnected components, where connectivity between node pairs can be the subject of investigation.
-This study proposes a 2-regime TAR model based approach to dissect causal interactions between EEG channels.
-The main objective is to map the net causal influence each node receives from others through pairwise connectivity analysis while minimizing interference from excluded nodes.
-Let $N = \{Y^*_t, X^*_t, Z_{1,t}, \ldots, Z_{n-2,t}\}$ represents $n$-dimensional network of multiple EEG time series; $Y^*$ and $X^*$ be the nodes of interest in this network, between which we aim to discover the causal relationship.
-Considering $Y$ and $X$ be the neutralized counterparts of $Y^*$ and $X^*$ from the impact of other nodes in the network, the "net" activities of nodes $Y^*$ and $X^*$ at time $t$ can be denoted as $Y_t$ and $X_t$.
+This section proposes a 2-regime TAR model-based approach to determine threshold causal interactions between a given pair of time series residing in a network.
+The main objective is to map the net causal influence for a pair of nodes after mitigating interference from outer nodes.
+Let \( N = \{Y^*_t, X^*_t, Z_{1,t}, \ldots, Z_{n-2,t}\} \) represent an \( n \)-dimensional network of time series; \( Y^* \) and \( X^* \) are the nodes of interest between which we aim to discover the causal relationship.
+Considering \( Y \) and \( X \) as the interference-free counterparts of \( Y^* \) and \( X^* \), for which the impact of outer nodes is removed, the "net" activities at time \( t \) are denoted as \( Y_t \) and \( X_t \).
 Thereby, the 2-regime TAR model for the node $Y$, and the node $X$, which is treated as both the threshold and predictive variable, can be formulated as follows:

 where $u(X_{t-d})$ is the function constructs the threshold variable; $d$ denotes delay parameter with positive integer that establishes the time delay at which the threshold function $u(X_{t-d})$ significantly influences the structure of $Y_t$; \(r\in[\text{min }u(X_{t-d}), \text{max }u(X_{t-d})]\) denotes threshold value; $p_1$ and $p_2$ indicates $1^{th}$ and $2^{nd}$ regime lag order of the node $Y_t$, respectively; $q_1$ and $q_2$ indicates $1^{th}$ and $2^{nd}$ regime lag order of the node $X_t$, respectively; $\{\phi_{0}^{(1)}; \phi_{i}^{(1)}|i=1,2,\ldots, p_1 ; \theta_{\ell}^{(1)}|\ell=1,2,\ldots, q_1 \}$ are parameters for $1^{th}$ regime; and $\{\phi_{0}^{(2)}; \phi_{i}^{(2)}|i=1,2,\ldots, p_2 ; \theta_{\ell}^{(2)}|\ell=1,2,\ldots, q_2 \}$ are parameters for $2^{nd}$ regime; $\{\varepsilon_{t}\}$ is a sequence of martingale differences satisfying $\ex(\varepsilon_{t}|F_{t-1}) = 0$, ${sup}_{t}\ex( |\varepsilon_{t}|^{\delta}|F_{t-1}) <\infty$ $almost$ $ surely$ for some $\delta>2$, where $F_{t-1}$ is the $\sigma$-field generated by $\{\varepsilon_{t-i}|i=1,2\ldots\}$.